 Not offering benefit-sharing will not cause your application to be rejected.
-Based on the listed assessment criteria (please see relevant FAQs above), including innovation and technology component, technical and management capability, financial considerations, commercial viability of project deliverables, as well as relevance in overall interest of the community or with Government policies, the assessment Panel will formulate its recommendations to the CIT, who will then consider whether the applications should be approved.
+Based on the listed assessment criteria (please see relevant FAQs above), including innovation and technology component, technical and management capability, reasonableness of project cost, commercial viability of project deliverables, as well as relevance in overall interest of the community or with Government policies, the assessment Panel will formulate its recommendations to the CIT, who will then consider whether the applications should be approved.